-Growing older and becoming an adult can be overwhelming and often non-linear.
-As you climb the age ladder in your twenties and transition into new jobs, promotions, relationships, life stages, etc, you take on new responsibilities and maturity becomes inevitable.
+Growing older and becoming an adult is usually overwhelming, non-linear, and will most likely manifest as a quarter-life crisis.
+As you climb the age ladder in your twenties and transition into new jobs, relationships, life stages, etc, you take on new responsibilities and maturity becomes inevitable.
 At this time, staying true to who you are is important but just as important is understanding the person you’re becoming.

 The early to mid-twenties is a complicated multilayered time of letting go of your old childlike self and embracing adulthood.

-I’ve realized from experience that you can either be fully conscious and intentional in the process of curating who you want to be, or you could ignore it and let decisions based on reaction and circumstances determine who you become.
-I have taken some steps and some are still ongoing that have helped me and could help you be intentional in curating and understanding the person and adult you are becoming.
+I’ve realized from experience that you can either be intentional in the process of curating who you want to be, or you could let decisions based on reactions and circumstances determine who you become.
+I prefer the former.
+Below are some steps you can take that would help you be intentional in curating and understanding the person and adult you are becoming.

 Tightening your circle and forming intentional friendships

 As my tastes and preferences changed and evolved, so did my friendships and how I wanted to spend my time.
-As a teenager, most of my friendships were formed by default.
-Friends who just happen to go to the same school, same church etc. I gained a few solid friendships from this crowd but it took a lot of time and sometimes drama to weed out the bunch so only the true friends remained.
+As a teenager, most of my friendships were formed by default -friends who went to the same school, same church etc. I gained a few solid friendships from this crowd but it took a lot of time and sometimes drama to weed out the bunch so only the true friends remained.
 As I got older, I decided to be more intentional in making friends and building relationships.

 In the same vein, you might have to let go of some old unhealthy friendships.
 From experience, this is a painful but necessary process.
 A Nigerian proverb says “twenty children cannot play with each other for twenty years”.
 When you realize that you are at a different growth stage with some friends, it’s ok to let them go.
 When an old friend keeps hurting or taking advantage of you, it’s ok to let them go.